argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 ```

 ## UNet
 The UNet application example is provided in the the path : `/opt/sambaflow/apps/image/segmentation/`.
-As any other application, we first compile and then train the model using *compile* and *run* arguements respectively.
+As any other application, we first compile and then train the model using *compile* and *run* arguments respectively.
 The scripts containing the compile and run commands for UNet model can be accessed at [unet.sh](./files/unet.sh "unet.sh") or at `/data/ANL/scripts/Unet2d.sh` on any compute node.

 Change directory and copy files.